James A. Robinson

-James Alan Robinson (born 1960) is a British-American economist and political scientist.
-He is a University Professor at the Harris School of Public Policy at the University of Chicago.
-At Harris, he previously led The Pearson Institute for the Study and Resolution of Global Conflicts.
-Robinson previously taught at Harvard University from 2004 to 2015.
+James Alan Robinson (born 27 February 1960, Chelmsford) is a British-American economist and political scientist.
+He is a university professor at the Harris School of Public Policy of the University of Chicago, where he led the Pearson Institute for the Study and Resolution of Global Conflicts.
+Robinson taught at Harvard University from 2004 to 2015.

 With Daron Acemoglu, he is the co-author of several books, including The Narrow Corridor, Why Nations Fail, and Economic Origins of Dictatorship and Democracy.
 In 2024, Robinson, Acemoglu, and Simon Johnson were awarded the Nobel Memorial Prize in Economic Sciences for their comparative studies on prosperity between nations.

 Education

-Robinson received a Bachelor of Science in economics from the London School of Economics and Political Science in 1982, a Master of Arts in economics from the University of Warwick in 1986, and a Doctor of Philosophy in political science from Yale University in 1993.
+Robinson received a Bachelor of Science in economics from the London School of Economics and Political Science in 1982, a Master of Arts in economics from the University of Warwick in 1986, and a Doctor of Philosophy in economics from Yale University in 1993.